Septicemia Banner 1 1.jpg

 Diagnosis

-Doctor will assess from history and physical examination to locate suspected site of infection.
+The doctor will assess from history and physical examination to locate the suspected site of infection.
 Additional investigations are:

-• Blood tests including complete blood count, kidney/liver function test, electrolytes, acid base balance, and urinalysis to provide addition clue and information for diagnosis
+• Blood tests including complete blood count, kidney/liver function test, electrolytes, acid-base balance, and urinalysis to provide additional clue and information for diagnosis

 • Specific cultures including blood cultures, urine/sputum/wound/pus cultures, depending on the source of infection